-&lt;sup>3 It has become generally recognized that single-moment microphysics schemes such as the Lin scheme used in this paper have deficiencies that can affect the spatial distribution of precipitation as well as other microphysics-related behaviors within simulated storms (e.g., Dawson et al. 2008; Jung et al. 2012; Putnam et al. 2013).
-Improved analysis and forecasting results were obtained by Yussouf et al. (2013) recently when using a two-moment microphysics scheme within their EnKF-based data assimilation experiments.
+3It has become generally recognized that single-moment microphysics schemes such as the Lin scheme used in this paper have deficiencies that can affect the spatial distribution of precipitation as well as other microphysics-related behaviors within simulated storms (e.g., Dawson et al. 2008; Jung et al. 2012; Putnam et al. 2014).
+Improved analysis and forecasting results were obtained by Yussouf et al. (2013) recently when using a two-moment microphysics scheme within their ensemble Kalman filter (EnKF) based data assimilation experiments.
 The too small forward-flank precipitation area seen here could be a result of microphysics deficiencies.